nordic-institute/REST-adapter-service/README.md

 ```
 After that you can access `http://localhost:8080/rest-adapter-service/` to see the Rest Adapter landing page.

-If customized properties are used, directory containing the property files must be mounted as a data directory.
-In addition, the directory containing the properties files inside the container must be set using ```propertiesDirectory``` property.
+If customized properties are used, use the following syntax to define properties directory.
 ```
 mvn spring-boot:run -Drun.jvmArguments="-DpropertiesDirectory=/my/conf"
 ```